 Co-host of the podcast PhDivas with biomedical engineer Dr. Liz Wayne, a podcast that discusses academia, culture, and social justice across the STEM/humanities divide.
 Founded in 2015, this regular podcast is dedicated to interdisciplinary support for women, particularly women of color, in higher education.
-Available on iTunes, Stitcher, and SoundCloud.
+Available on Apple Podcasts, Stitcher, and SoundCloud.
 Invited to deliver talks.

 “PhDivas Discourse Across Disciplines and Differences.”
 Cornell Chronicle.